— Available in the Professional Edition of Sample Manager and with the Starter Edition when used with a Premium Edition of LabKey Server. Learn more

 Enter Data (Results)

-You can enter the result data in one of three ways:
+You can enter the result data in one of two ways:

 If everything looks as expected, click Import